kanaria69/Mainecoco/README.md

-## Why did the clown have neck pain? - Because he slept funny
+## Why didn’t the orange win the race?
+It ran out of juice.